 Every year, Thomas Keller serves a Thanksgiving meal at his Napa Valley restaurant Bouchon Bistro for the veterans in the community.
 Keller gives thanks to the veterans and their families with a meal of elegantly prepared, classic American Thanksgiving recipes.
 From a green bean casserole enriched with heavy cream and earthy mushrooms to a sweet-savory apple-cranberry relish, this is a meal of deep gratitude.
-For more about Bouchon Bistro’s Thanksgiving feast, read Thomas Keller’s story
+For more about Bouchon Bistro’s Thanksgiving feast, read Thomas Keller’s story Holiday for the Heroes.

 Ciabatta and Sausage Stuffing

 The foundation of this creamy casserole is a classic mornay sauce, a béchamel sauce to which cheese has been added—in this case, comté, a French cheese with a complex, nutty flavor that melts beautifully.
 With lots of freshly grated nutmeg to season it and a golden, crunchy breadcrumb topping, it’s a luscious, satisfying side dish for the Thanksgiving table.
 The dish comes from Thomas Keller’s Bouchon Bistro, in the Napa Valley, where the staff makes it as part of their annual Thanksgiving dinner for veterans and their families.

 Sautéed garlic and onion, plus a little bit of salt, add a savory note to this sweet-tart relish, which gets its body from the natural pectin in the poached, puréed cranberries.
 A twist on Thanksgiving’s traditional cranberry sauce, the recipe was given to us by Michael Sandoval, executive chef of Bouchon Bistro in Yountville, California.
 His staff prepares it as part of the restaurant’s annual Thanksgiving meal for veterans and their families.
 Get the recipe for Apple-Cranberry Relish »